casoon/dragonfly-docs/docs/storybook/code-examples.md

   style="border: 1px solid #ddd; border-radius: 4px;"
 ></iframe>

-## Code und Demo nebeneinander
+## Code and Demo Side by Side

-Eine effektive Methode zur Dokumentation ist die Darstellung von Code und Demo nebeneinander:
+An effective method of documentation is to display code and demo side by side:

 <div style="display: grid; grid-template-columns: 1fr 1fr; gap: 20px; margin-bottom: 40px;">
   <div>